This page provides information about how the index was constructed. The index is available at the ‘List of terms with definitions‘ page.

 Such research involves integration of multiple and varied perspectives about the problem and insights into acting on it, all the while not losing sight of unknowns and outliers that do not fit neatly into a synthesized package, especially as these can be the sources of adverse unintended consequences and nasty surprises.
 It also involves research implementation, especially decision support, to underpin policy and practice change.

 Research integration and implementation require a systems perspective, incorporating context and seeking out diversity in participants, ideas, mental models, epistemologies, values and more.
-It requires participation not only of other academics, but also a range of stakeholders, both those affected by the problem and those in a position to do something about it.
-Communication of the research problem, the research process and the findings underpin effective research and action.
+It requires teamwork by researchers from different disciplines, along with stakeholder engagement, with those affected by the problem and those in a position to do something about it.
+Communication and dialogue about the research problem, the research process and the findings underpin effective research and action.

 Research integration and implementation requires evaluation to improve effectiveness, education to develop expertise in research integration and implementation, and institutionalisation to ensure that the expertise is recognised, widely adopted and rewarded.